-A. A child may be taken into protective custody by a law enforcement officer without a court order when the officer has reasonable grounds to believe that the child:
+A. A child may be taken into protective custody by a law enforcement officer without a court order when the officer has reasonable grounds to believe that:

-- (1) has run away from the child's parent, guardian or custodian; - (2) without parental supervision is suffering from illness or injury; - (3) has been abandoned;
+(1) the child has run away from the child's parent, guardian or custodian;

+- (2) the child without parental supervision is suffering from illness or injury; - (3) the child has been abandoned; or

-(4) is endangered by the child's surroundings and removal from those surroundings is necessary to ensure the child's safety;
+(4) the child is endangered by his surroundings and removal from those surroundings is necessary to ensure the child's safety.